 - SOAP Notebook

-Successful completion with certification is based on 100% attendance, satisfactory performance on homework assignments and written quizzes, demonstrated proficiency with practical skills and a successful grade on a final written exam.
-Wilderness Medical Associates International is committed to making reasonable accommodation to any student with special needs.
+Successful completion with certification is based on 100% attendance, satisfactory performance on homework assignments and written quizzes, demonstrated proficiency with practical skills, and a successful grade on a final written exam.
+WMA is committed to making reasonable accommodations to any student with special needs.

-This course has several formats including the traditional eight day and offerings over 7 and 5 days.
-Each include a minimum of 70 hours (80 hours in Canada) of preparation, didactic, and practical time.
 Upon successful completion, students will receive a Wilderness First Responder certification and certification of CPR taught to an equivalent health care provider level.
 Certifications are valid for three years.
 The course is registered for 70 hours of continuing education credit through the CAPCE.
 Wilderness First Responder courses in Canada include a minimum of 80 hours of participation time.
 The availability of 5-day and Hybrid course models varies by country.